elkhorn-heavy/walkthroughs/overthewire/natas/level_05.md

 ## Step-by-Step Solution

-Browsers have "Developer Tools" that can be used to troubleshoot problems that happen on web sites.
+Browsers have "Developer Tools" that can be used to troubleshoot problems that happen on websites.
 These tools can also be used to exploit security vulnerabilities.
 These tools are also called the "F12 Tools" as the `F12` key is used to run them: